-- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place. - 7.5 As required by the Board, management has implemented a risk management framework which is designed to ensure that Qube's material business risks, including new and emerging risks, are identified and that adequate controls are in place and function effectively, and for management to report to the Board on whether those risks are managed effectively.
-This framework incorporates the maintenance of comprehensive policies, procedures and guidelines (including a Board-approved Risk Appetite Statement and high level Crisis Management Plan) which span Qube's diverse activities.
-The matters addressed within the framework including setting financial controls, conducting business audits, investment and acquisition overview, and ensuring high standards in corporate communications and external affairs. - 7.6 Qube's risk management framework is established in accordance with Qube's Risk Management Policy (available on Qube's website).
+- (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - (b) disclose, in relation to each reporting period, whether such a review has taken place. - 7.7 As required by the Board, management has implemented a risk management framework which is designed to ensure that Qube's material business risks, including existing significant, new and emerging risks, are identified and that adequate controls are in place and function effectively, and for management to report to the Board on whether those risks are managed effectively.
+This framework incorporates the maintenance of comprehensive policies, procedures and guidelines which span Qube's diverse activities.
+The matters addressed within the framework including setting financial controls, conducting business audits, investment and acquisition overview, and ensuring high standards in corporate communications and external affairs. - 7.8 Qube's risk management framework is established in accordance with Qube's Risk Management Policy (available on Qube's website).
 The framework aims to evaluate and continually improve the effectiveness of Qube's risk management and internal control processes.
-The risk management framework incorporates input from a range of existing systems, programs and policies including: - a. a Board-approved Risk Appetite Statement; - b. a comprehensive occupational health and safety program, including specific targets for continuous improvement, occupational health and safety standards, road and rail transport safety standards and safety management systems, all of which are monitored and reviewed to achieve compliance with applicable legislation and regulations; - c. a delegation of authority policy, including guidelines and approval limits for operational and capital expenditure and investments; - d. a comprehensive annual insurance program; - e. a Board-approved finance and tax management policy; - f. annual budgeting and monthly reporting systems for all divisions to monitor performance against budget targets; - g. the identification and assessment of strategic risks in the annual and bi-annual reviews and updating of strategic plans and associated business models; and
+The risk management framework incorporates input from a range of existing systems, programs and policies including: - a. a Board-approved Risk Appetite Statement, high level Crisis Management Plan and numerous business unit-level Business Continuity Plans. - b. a comprehensive occupational health and safety program, including specific targets for continuous improvement, occupational health and safety standards, road and rail transport safety standards and safety management systems, all of which are monitored and reviewed to achieve compliance with applicable legislation and regulations. - c. a delegation of authority policy, including guidelines and approval limits for operational and capital expenditure and investments. - d. a comprehensive annual insurance program. - e. a Board-approved finance and tax management policy. - f. annual budgeting and monthly reporting systems for all divisions to monitor performance against budget targets. - g. the identification and assessment of strategic risks in the annual and bi-annual reviews and updating of strategic plans and associated business models. - h. a safety, health, environment management system, an environmental regulation compliance policy (including corporate audits of site safety and environmental compliance) and continuous improvement strategies. - 7.9 As noted above, the ARMC has global oversight of Qube's risk portfolio with a specific risk allocated to a Committee depending on the nature of the risk and its relevance to the Committee's responsibilities and work.
+The ARMC also maintains overall responsibility for oversight of Qube's risk management framework and reporting, including on significant existing, new and emerging risks.

-- h. a safety, health, environment management system, an environmental regulation compliance policy (including corporate audits of site safety and environmental compliance) and continuous improvement strategies. - 7.7 The ARMC reviewed Qube's risk management framework during the period and made recommendations to the Board regarding responsibility for enterprise-wide risk oversight.
-The Board determined that the ARMC will have global oversight of Qube's risk portfolio with a specific risk allocated to a Committee depending on the nature of the risk and its relevance to the Committee's responsibilities and work.
-The ARMC will also maintain overall responsibility for oversight of Qube's risk management framework and reporting, including on new and emerging risks. - 7.8 Under Qube's Risk Management Policy, each Qube business provides for reporting on risk management in its regular reporting.
+- 7.10 Under Qube's Risk Management Policy, each Qube business provides for reporting on risk management in its regular reporting.
 The risks for each Qube business, as set out in divisional and material associate risk registers, are formally reviewed consolidated into an overall group risk register.
-These registers are assessed by the Managing Director, in consultation with senior management, to ensure that each division and material associate has an effective risk management process in place and that the risk registers accurately reflect all current key risks of the Qube Group and its associates. - 7.9 Twice each year management conducts a formal group-wide, bottom-up risk review of all business units and operations.
+These registers are assessed by the Managing Director, in consultation with senior management, to ensure that each division and material associate has an effective risk management process in place and that the risk registers accurately reflect all current key risks of the Qube Group and its associates. - 7.11 Twice each year management conducts a formal group-wide, bottom-up risk review of all business units and operations.
 This review, together with reviews of major associates, are reported to the ARMC, which in turn reports to the Board.
-This occurred during the Reporting Period which also included a comprehensive review of Qube's Risk Management Framework and Risk Appetite Statement.
+During the Reporting Period the ARMC reviewed Qube's risk management framework and, based on its recommendations, the Board revised Qube's Risk Appetite Statement.